moggieuk/Happy-Hare/doc/configuration.md

 | `toolhead_sensor_to_nozzle`   | 67.9 | | | |
 | `variable_blade_pos`<br>(in mmu_macro_vars.cfg) | 59.3 | | | |

-_(submit your verified setup)_
+** These settings assume you have turned off all the slicer settings like toolchange retraction!<br>
-** These settings assume you have turned off all the slicer settings like toolchange retraction!
+_(please submit your verified additions to build out this table)_

 Read about the loading and unloading sequences [here](https://github.com/moggieuk/Happy-Hare#---filament-loading-and-unloading-sequences).